bareos/bareos/docs/manuals/source/Configuration/CustomizingTheConfiguration.rst

 .. config:datatype:: PORT

+   :values: 1 - 65535
+   :quotes: no

-   Specify a network port (a positive integer in the range 1 to 65535).
+   Specify a network network port.

    Don’t use quotes around the parameter, see :ref:`section-Quotes`.